 What insecurities or doubts are you holding onto?

 Here are some examples of the limiting beliefs that breed writer’s block:

 - I lack the credentials to write this.

-- I don’t have a college degree in writing.
+- I don’t have any training in writing.

 - Why would anyone listen to me?